 If you are unable to visits the Hawaii Volcanoes National Park, the Puuhonua O Honaunau National Historic Park is a must visit for you.
 Situated on 180 acres of land, this National Historic Park is considered sacred ground.
 It was once refuge and home to those who broke the law.

 When visit the Puuhonua O Honaunau National Historic Park, you can see the black lava rock, a sacred temple, wooden statutes of Hawaiian gods, and so much more!
-The area is filled with beautiful fish ponds; therefore, you can enjoy a fishing adventure in addition to hiking and examining the historical background of Hawaii’s Big Island.
+The area is filled with beautiful fishponds; therefore, you can enjoy a fishing adventure in addition to hiking and examining the historical background of Hawaii’s Big Island.

 In addition to the Hawaii Volcanoes National Park, the Puuhonua O Honaunau National Historic Park, and Waipio Valley, there are other popular and well-known attractions that you should place on your vacation itinerary.
 Those visiting the North Side of Big Island will want to examine Parker Ranch.
 Those visiting the South Side of the island should checkout the views at the Ka Lea South Point.

-As you can see, there are a number of must visit attractions for your next Big Island vacation.
+There are a number of must visit attractions for your next Big Island vacation.
 The above mentioned attract are just a sample of what you will find on the island.
 For that reason, you are encouraged to use the internet to your advantage or request free Big Island travel guides, which are relatively easy to find online.

 Are you in the process of planning a Big Island trip?
 Hawaii’s Big Island is a popular vacation destination, partly due in fact to its size.
 Why?
 Because there is so much for you to do and see.